cavani12345/Awesomity-backend-challenge/README.md

 ### Prerequisites
 First all of, Install the softwares on your local machine
-- download and install latest versiin of composer ( php dependency manager).
+- download and install latest version of composer ( php dependency manager).
 - download and install node js.
 - install git